-Vladimir Putin, on the day of his swearing-in for his forth presidential term, issued a decree on Russia’s social-economic development.
-In this decree, he determined a long list of extraordinarily ambitious goals for the government one of them being the country’s introduction to the top leading economies in the world.
-Generally it is about improving Russians’ lives so that they will live longer, healthier and more prosperously.
-This plan is unreal however it is not Putin who will be reviewed for that, but the government.
-If these tasks are impossible, why is the president setting them out?
-It shows Russians that their good will always go first, and it shows the West that he is ready to change the course of, so far very aggressive, external policy.
-But it does not mean the victory of the “party of peace” (Kudrin, Medvedev, oligarchs) over the “party of war” (Sechin, Shoygu, siloviks).
+Just after his inauguration for another six years, Vladimir Putin signed a decree on Russia’s socio-economic development.
+In the document, he has determined a long list of extraordinarily ambitious goals for the government, such as introducing Russia into the top five of the world’s largest economies.
+Mr Putin’s plan is all about improving living standards so that Russian citizens live longer, healthier and more prosperously.
+Nevertheless, the plan seems unrealistic and Mr Putin will not be in charge of implementing new and all the responsibilities will have to be taken by the governement.
+So if these goals are impossible to achieve, why has the president decided to set them out?
+It aims to show Russians that their good will always go first; in addition, Mr Putin seeks to convince the West that he is ready to change his very aggressive external policy.
+But it does not mean the victory of the “party of peace” (represented by Kudrin, Medvedev and oligarchs) over the “party of war” (Sechin, Shoygu, siloviks).

 Decree from May 7, 2018 sets out in 16 points national development aims up to 2024 so precisely for the entire Putin’s term, which has just started.
 The document resembles a long list of good wishes in terms of economic and social policy which are going to lead Russia to join the group of the world’s five largest economies in 6 years.
 Putin expects i.e. an acceleration of economy’s modernization and digitization, twofold cutting by half the number of Russians living in poverty, the inflation up to 4 percent, economic growth rate above the global average, an extension of transport infrastructure, an acceleration of the pace of residential construction, an increase in accessibility to healthcare facilities, an improvement of environment’s condition, an increase in labor productivity, longer life expectancy up to 78 years (from the present 72), bringing Russia to world’s ten when it comes to the quality of tertiary education, increasing non-energy export.